One Tin Soldier: Harmony

 "One Tin Soldier" has been said to have the same harmonic base as Pachelbel's Canon.
-The intro is pulled directly from "Canon in D" with the first 7 chords of "One Tin Soldier" matching those of "Canon in D".
-However, the two pieces diverge at the 8th chord and 8th note of each part respectively.
+The intro is pulled directly from Pachelbel's Canon with the first seven chords of "One Tin Soldier" matching those of Pachelbel's Canon.
+However, the two pieces diverge at the eighth chord and eighth note of each part, respectively.
 The remainder of "One Tin Soldier" merely has some aural similarities in the verses and has several significantly different chords.

 Lyrics synopsis

-"One Tin Soldier" describes the story of a fictional Kingdom located on a mountain, who possess a great treasure.
-The neighboring faction from the mountain's valley becomes envious of this treasure, and intend to claim it for themselves, suspecting it may be gold.
-The Kingdom refuses their request, instead offering to share it rather than surrender it outright.
-The people of the valley proceed to invade the Kingdom and kill everyone in order to seize the treasure.
+"One Tin Soldier" describes the story of two fictional Kingdoms: The Mountain People, a peaceful group who possess a great treasure, and The Valley People, a warlike group who desire the treasure for themselves.

+The Valley People send a demand for the treasure to the Mountain People; in reply, the Mountain People offer to share it.
+The Valley People refuse the offer and end up committing genocide of the Mountain People.
 Once the treasure is located, it is revealed that it is actually a boulder inscribed with "peace on earth" on the bottom, implying the invasion was pointless.